Allergy: Changing frequency

+The "F-diagram" (feces, fingers, flies, fields, fluids, food), showing pathways of fecal–oral disease transmission.
+The vertical blue lines show barriers: toilets, safe water, hygiene and handwashing.

 Although genetic factors govern susceptibility to atopic disease, increases in atopy have occurred within too short a period to be explained by a genetic change in the population, thus pointing to environmental or lifestyle changes.
 Several hypotheses have been identified to explain this increased rate.
-Increased exposure to perennial allergens may be due to housing changes and increased time spent indoors, and a decreased activation of a common immune control mechanism may be caused by changes in cleanliness or hygiene, and exacerbated by dietary changes, obesity, and decline in physical exercise.
-The hygiene hypothesis maintains that high living standards and hygienic conditions exposes children to fewer infections.
+Increased exposure to perennial allergens may be due to housing changes and increased time spent indoors, and changes in cleanliness may decrease activation of a common immune control mechanisms or hygiene, and exacerbated by dietary changes, obesity, and decline in physical exercise.
+The hygiene hypothesis maintains that high living standards and hygienic conditions expose children to fewer infections.
 It is thought that reduced bacterial and viral infections early in life direct the maturing immune system away from T_{H}1 type responses, leading to unrestrained T_{H}2 responses that allow for an increase in allergy.

 Changes in rates and types of infection alone, however, have been unable to explain the observed increase in allergic disease, and recent evidence has focused attention on the importance of the gastrointestinal microbial environment.
 Evidence has shown that exposure to food and fecal-oral pathogens, such as hepatitis A, Toxoplasma gondii, and Helicobacter pylori (which also tend to be more prevalent in developing countries), can reduce the overall risk of atopy by more than 60%, and an increased rate of parasitic infections has been associated with a decreased prevalence of asthma.
 It is speculated that these infections exert their effect by critically altering T_{H}1/T_{H}2 regulation.
 Important elements of newer hygiene hypotheses also include exposure to endotoxins, exposure to pets and growing up on a farm.